outstand/docker-compose-buildkite-plugin/README.md

           run: app
 ```

-If you want to control how your command is passed to docker-compose, you can use the command parameter on the plugin directly:
+If you want to control how your command is passed to docker compose, you can use the command parameter on the plugin directly:

 ```yml
 steps: